Home (The X-Files): Initial ratings and reception

 "Home" originally aired on the Fox network on October 11, 1996.
 It had a Nielsen rating of 11.9, with a 21 share, meaning that roughly 11.9 percent of all television-equipped households, and 21 percent of households watching television, were tuned in to the episode.
 It was watched by 18.85 million viewers.
 "Home" was the only episode of The X-Files to carry a TV-MA rating upon broadcast and the first to receive a viewer discretion warning for graphic content if the system had been present at the time, with the opening scene being cited in particular due to its gruesomeness and its similarity to "stock horror film conventions".
 The only other instance of an episode of The X-Files earning a viewer discretion warning was in the season eight episode, "Via Negativa".
-Owing to that content, the network would not repeat the episode, the only time in the history of the series that this happened.
+Owing to that content, the network would only repeat the episode once on Halloween 1999, three years after the original airing.
+This was the only time, in the history of the series, that this happened.
 In 1997, when the channel FX ran an all-day marathon of the most popular X-Files episodes, "Home" was the number one choice.

 Upon its first broadcast, "Home" received several positive reviews from critics, although some were critical of its violence.
 Entertainment Weekly gave the episode an "A", describing it as "one of TV's most disturbing hours" and as "a cinematic feast for the eyes, packed with audacious wit".
-Sarah Stegall awarded the episode three stars out of five, comparing it positively to the more gruesome work of directors David Lynch and Tobe Hooper.
-Stegall praised the atmosphere and commented that Morgan and Wong's "long-awaited return" to the series was "definitely disturbing, thought-provoking, and nasty."

 Among less favorable reviews, author Phil Farrand called "Home" his least-favorite episode of the first four seasons of the show in his book The Nitpicker's Guide to the X-Files, writing that he "just [did not] get this episode" because "Mulder and Scully seem reckless" and the Peacock brothers "are better suited for comic books".
 Paul Cornell, Keith Topping, and Martin Day, in their book X-Treme Possibilities, were critical of the violent content of the episode.
 Topping called the episode "sick", Cornell felt that Mulder and Scully's wisecracks made them come off as cruel, and Day felt that the violence went overboard.
 Day, however, offered a few complimentary observations, noting that "Home" did, indeed, have merit, and that the juxtaposition of "Wonderful!
 Wonderful!" with the violent antics of the Peacocks was something "David Lynch would be proud of".